Berger101/Monster-Game/README.md

 # Monster Game

 Welcome to the <a href="https://berger101.github.io/Monster-Game/">Monster Slaying Game</a>, an exciting text-based adventure where you, the player, embark on a journey to defeat monstrous creatures and try your best luck to emerge victorious!
-It features four totally chosen random monsters with different unique abilities, all ready to face and utterly defeat the users character to steal your glory and fame.
+It features four totally chosen random monsters all ready to face and utterly defeat the users character to steal your glory and fame.
+Each monster presents a unique set of challenges, requiring players to adapt their strategies and make tactical decisions to emerge victorious in the Monster Slaying Game.
+Good luck, brave adventurer!
 <img src="assets/images/amiresponsive.png">

 ## Game Features